Section Attributes

 Short description shown in the section picker in the theme editor.

-protected static string $description = 'Used for banners or alerts.';
+protected static string $description = 'Used for banners or alerts.';or

 public static function description(): string